BinPro/CONCOCT/README.md

 Before or during the installation of concoct, several other python packages will be downloaded and installed by pip.

 ##Install##
-Install the package concoct in default python path, and adds script concoct to bin.
-You can use sudo if needed.

 ###Using Docker and Anaconda###
-Docker provides a very nice way to get a virtual machine with concoct and all dependencies installed.
+If you have root access where you want to install concoct and storage for roughly 1.2G "virtual machine" then Docker provides a very nice way to get a Docker image with concoct and its dependencies installed.
+This way the only thing you install on your host system is Docker, the rest is contained in an Docker image.
+This allows you to install and run programs in that image without it affecting your host system.
+You should get to know Docker here: https://www.docker.io/the_whole_story/
 You need to get Docker installed (see https://www.docker.io/gettingstarted/ and specially if you have Ubuntu http://docs.docker.io/en/latest/installation/ubuntulinux/).
-When Docker is installed you need to download and log into the virtual machine which can be done in one command.
-We also want to map a folder from the host (/home/user/MyData) to a folder in the virtual machine (/opt/MyData).
+When Docker is installed you need to download and log into the concoct image which can be done in one command.
+We also want to map a folder from the host (/home/user/MyData) to a folder in the image (/opt/MyData).
 To get all this working we execute one command:
 ```
 sudo docker run -v /home/user/MyData:/opt/MyData -i -t binnisb/concoct_0.2.1 bash
 ```
-This downloads the VM (about 1.2G) and logs you into a bash shell.
+This downloads the image (about 1.2G) and logs you into a bash shell.
 To test concoct you can then do:
 ```
-$ cd /opt/CONCOCT
+$ cd /opt/CONCOCT-0.2.1
 $ nosetests
 ```
 Which should execute all tests without errors.
 Then to run concoct on your data (stored in /home/user/MyData on host) you can do: